Kyō Kara Ore Wa!!: Drama

 The manga was adapted into a Japanese television drama in 2018, starring Kento Kaku as Takashi Mitsuhashi, Kentarō as Shinji Itō, Nana Seino as Riko Akasaka, and Kanna Hashimoto as Kyōko Hayakawa, as the main protagonists, and including Yuu Shirota, Tomoya Nakamura, Kenta Suga, Katsuya, Junki Tozuka, and others as antagonists.
 Nippon TV's series official page reported a number of official guests, including Hirofumi Arai, Nobue Iketani, Shun Oguri, Haruka Shimazaki, Katsumi Takahashi, Shinichi Tsutsumi, Jun Hashimoto, Minami Hamabe, Yūya Yagira, Kento Yamazaki, Takayuki Yamada and Ayumu Yokoyama.
 Nippon TV translated the TV series title into English as From Today, It's My Turn!!.
 The series was broadcast for ten episodes on Nippon TV from October 14 to December 16, 2018.

 2020 live-action film

 A live-action film, featuring the cast from the television drama, was announced in April 2019, with Yuichi Fukuda returning as director.
-The film is distributed by Toho and premiered on July 17, 2020.
+The film, distributed by Toho, premiered on July 17, 2020.